Raykang35/INS-simulation-tutorial/README.md

 3. POTCAR (Pseudopotential) `cat /global/common/software/m2734/ray/potentials_vasp/X/POTCAR>> POTCAR` X is the element.
 There is new POTCAR file `/global/common/software/nersc/pm-2022q2/sw/vasp/pseudopotentials/PBE/potpaw_PBE.54/<the element>/POTCAR>> POTCAR`
 4. KPOINTS (Mesh grid)

-We can use vaspkit to generate input files (https://vaspkit.com/index.html), GNU-parallel (https://www.gnu.org/software/parallel/sphinx.html)
+We can use vaspkit to generate input files (https://vaspkit.com/index.html), GNU-parallel (https://www.gnu.org/software/parallel/sphinx.html), packmol is the next software i want to learn.

 Using NERSC (HPC), we also need a run file to submit the calculation.